 Ratfish eyes are large, which allows them to absorb as much light as possible in deep, dark water.
 The eyes contain a membrane called the tapetum lucidum.
 This membrane reflects any light that passes through the retina (the light-sensitive layer in the eye) back on to the retina.
 The process produces a glowing effect in the eyes under certain conditions, such as when a light is shone on a fish while it's in a dark environment.

 The fish has three pairs of tooth plates (two in the upper jaw and one in the lower) that often protrude from the mouth like a rodent's incisors.
 This is one reason why the fish is called a "rat" fish.
 The teeth enable a ratfish to grind the shells of its prey very effectively.

-There is a line traveling along each side of the fish's body.
+A line travels along each side of the fish's body.
 There are also lines above and below the eyes and around the snout.
-The lines make up the lateral line system, which detects vibrations and movement in the water.
+They make up the lateral line system, which detects vibrations and movement in the water.
 In the front and lower sections of the head, the line becomes a series of dots.
 The dots are the location of sensory structures that detect electric fields.

 Diet and Feeding